 - A vaginal discharge that can even be blood-stained is very common for up to 6 weeks.

 - Shoulder tip pain is common after laparoscopic surgery.
 It is caused by the CO2 gas that s needed for the surgery.
 It normally lasts only for a day but painkillers are not effective.

 - Changes in bowel habits are not uncommon for a couple of months post surgery.
 I recommend regulation of the bowels with natural substances such as yoghurt, prune juice and natural fibre.

-You need to stay in hospital for one or two days if the procedure was done laparoscopically or 6 to 8 days if a laparotomy (opening of the abdomen) was necessary.
+Patients need to stay in hospital for 5 to 7 days if a laparotomy (opening of the abdomen) was necessary.
 I recommend you have a good break for the two to four weeks.
 Especially I recommend avoiding intercourse, vaginal tampons and full baths and other factors that could disrupt wound healing or facilitate an infection.

 Please notify me immediately if your condition becomes worse after you have been discharged from hospital.

 If surgery is not possible (patients with stages 2, 3 or 4) a combination of radiotherapy with low dose chemotherapy is standard treatment.
 Radiotherapy is given on a daily basis and will be complemented by weekly chemotherapy doses.
 If this treatment is the best treatment available, I will refer my patient to appropriate specialists I work regularly with and who have a specific interest in the treatment of cervical cancer.

 Following primary cancer treatment, you should be seen regularly for follow-up for at least 5 years.
 These examinations will include pelvic examinations and medical imaging if needed.
 Should you develop any bleeding or pain, please contact me immediately.